-- A. The responsible office should prepare NOVs with civil penalties by using the applicable standard format in Appendix B and the applicable standard citations in Appendix C. - B. The NOV should be dated the same date as the cover letter transmitting the enforcement action. - C. The NOV should include the following elements: - 1.
+- A. The responsible office (region or program office issuing the action) should prepare NOV/CP citations by using the applicable standard format in Appendix B and the applicable standard citations in Appendix C. - B. The NOV enclosure should be dated the same date as the cover letter transmitting the enforcement action. - C. The NOV should include the following elements: - 1.
 A concise, clear statement of the requirement or requirements that were violated, appropriately referenced, paraphrased, or quoted (legal citation for the violation). - 2.
 A brief statement (usually no more than a few sentences) of the circumstances of the violation, including the date(s) of the violation and the facts necessary and sufficient to demonstrate that the requirement was not met ("contrary to" paragraph). - a.
-The NOV should be dated the same date as the cover letter transmitting the enforcement action. - b.
-To demonstrate noncompliance, the language of the "contrary to" statement should parallel the applicable language of the requirement. - c.
+To demonstrate noncompliance, the language of the "contrary to" statement should parallel the applicable language of the requirement. - b.
 Each violation, including a violation with multiple examples, contains a single "contrary to" statement. - 3.
 As a general rule, multiple examples of the same violation during the period covered by an inspection should be included in one citation. - a.
-The "contrary to" paragraph should generally state the violation and then state: "...as evidenced by the following examples:" followed by the examples delineated as 1, 2, 3, etc. - b.
+The "contrary to" paragraph should generally state the violation and then state: "...as evidenced by the following examples:" followed by the examples delineated as 1, 2, 3, etc.

+b.
 When the examples of a particular violation are numerous, sufficient examples should be cited to convey the scope of the violation and to provide a basis for assessing the effectiveness of the licensee's corrective actions.
 Normally three to five examples should be adequate.